-Belinda Weir has more than twenty five years' experience as a director, coach, strategist and facilitator in health care settings, and across public, private and non-profit organisations in the UK.
+Belinda has more than 30 years' experience as a director, coach, strategist and facilitator in health care settings, and across public, private and non-profit organisations in the UK.

-Belinda was the Deputy Chair of Lancashire Care NHS Foundation Trust until her term of office ended in 2011.
 Between 2002 and 2007, Belinda was a university lecturer at the Open University Faculty of Health and Social Care.
-She has an MA from Edinburgh University in Sociology, and an MBA from Manchester Business School.
-Belinda is a qualified MBTI and Firo-B practitioner, and qualified in Prince 2 in 2009.
-She is also a visiting fellow at the Department of Business and Enterprise at the University of Suffolk.
+She has an MA in sociology from Edinburgh University, and an MBA from Manchester Business School.
+Belinda is a qualified MBTI practitioner, an executive coach and accredited in Firo-B and Prince 2.